Dresae/PrcW16-Cards_B/readme.md

 ***

 ## JS File
-### Our JavaScript code is structured into three main blocks to handle the slider functionality:
+### Our JavaScript code is structured into three main blocks to handle the slider functionality.

+Initialization The code creates a new instance of the Swiper class, passing two arguments: